najma510/Visa-Pay/README.md

 git clone https://github.com/mikal09/Visa-Pay
 ```
 2) Navigate to the project directory Visa-Pay
-3) Install the required tools and packages in requirements.txt
+3) Install the required flutter extension and packages in VS Code or Android studio.

 ## For Visa Pay Mobile Application